askmi/ipv4-solution/README.md

 You can it in parallel to reduce proccessing time by using machine CPUs (by default number of threads the same as available cpus on your machine)

-java -jar .. /path/to/file --parallel
+java -jar __ /path/to/file --parallel

-java -jar .. /path/to/file --parallel 2
+java -jar __ /path/to/file --parallel 2

-IMPORTNANT: for parallel run java 23 required.
+IMPORTNANT: parallel run required java 23.

-PLease dont blame me that Im using Unsafe:)
+Please dont blame me that Im using Unsafe:)